57 Best Chinese Movies of All Time [Fresh for 2024]

 Good for: Beginner to intermediate learners

-“Please Vote For Me” is a documentary about a democratic election (supposedly the first of such in China) for class monitor in an elementary school in Wuhan, China.
+“Please Vote For Me” is a documentary about a democratic election (supposedly the first of such in China) for a class monitor in an elementary school in Wuhan, China.

 The film follows the three candidates through many classroom scenes, debates and coaching sessions with their parents.
 It’s a very modern look at middle-class life in China.
 The story is great for Chinese learners.

 Some of the scenes have a lot of background noise with the students all yelling.
-However, there are also many scenes of conversations between the kids and with their parents, meaning that the language used is relatively simple.
-Since the content and the vocabulary used in the conversations isn’t too complex, the story is easy to follow.
+However, there are also many scenes of conversations between the kids and their parents, meaning that the language used is relatively simple.
+Since the content and the vocabulary used in the conversations aren’t too complex, the story is easy to follow.

 55. 北京出租车 (běi jīng chū zū chē) — “Beijing Taxi”